ixxeL2097/k3s/README.md

       name: api@internal
 ```

+Your traefik dashboard should be accessible to the URL `traefik.fredcorp.com:[port]` (in this case, the port will be the port mapped from docker to your host machine).
+It won't be accessible to IP adress so be careful.

 ## HTTPS redirection

 To force HTTPS redirection, you can create a `Middleware` traefik object and a specific `IngressRoute` object to enable this rule